+In this article, you will learn about Manual Flows.
 Manual Integrations are different from automated workflows, as these integrations require the user to start them.
-In a regular template, the integration works automatically after a trigger occurs.
-But manual integrations do not wait for a trigger to happen.
-Instead, the user's initial input triggers the integration.
-A manual integration is mostly a part of another template i.e., a template within another template.
+In a regular Flow, the integration works automatically after a Trigger occurs.
+But manual integrations do not wait for a Trigger to happen.
+Instead, the user's initial input Triggers the integration.
+A manual integration is mostly a part of another Flow, i.e., a Flow within another Flow.

-Manual templates are most commonly used inside other templates.
-This is for when a user wants to perform an action while setting up an integration.
-This action gets completed within the integration setup screen before the user activates the integration.
+Manual Flows are most commonly used inside other Flows.
+This is for when a user wants to perform an Action while setting up an integration.
+This Action gets completed within the integration setup screen before the user activates the integration.

-The Create List action is added as manual integration in the original template.
+Step 1: The Create List Action is added as manual integration in the original Flow.

 The user input for creating the list is received as an incoming webhook to Integry.
-This webhook acts as the trigger in this manual template.
-The Create List action for Sendinblue is then performed as a result of the trigger.
+This webhook acts as the Trigger in this Manual Flow.
+The Create List Action for Sendinblue is then performed as a result of the Trigger.

-A manual template like the above is added to the relevant steps of another template to be shown to the user.
+A manual Flow like the above is added to the relevant steps of another Flow to be shown to the user.
 For our current example, the list step is a field that takes input from the user.
 This field is added inside the Adapter step that is visible to the user.

-Inside the original template for Mailchimp's sync with Sendinblue, the adapter step will have various fields that are visible to the user.
-The list selection fields should look like this:
+Inside the original Flow for Mailchimp's sync with Sendinblue, the adapter step will have various fields visible to the user.
+The list selection fields should look like this.

-Select a list is a section and Create a list is a tab within that section.
-The manual template should be added below the Create a list tab.
-This can be added from the UI/UX options that appear on the right side of any step you click.
-Use the Add Template button as shown below.
+Select a list is a section, and Create a list is a tab within that section.
+The manual Flow should be added below the Create a list tab.
+This can be added from the UI/UX options on the right side of any step you click.
+Use the Add Flow button as shown below.

-Once you click Add Template, another drop-down field will be added below the create list tab as shown below.
+Once you click Add Flow, another drop-down field will be added below the create list tab, as shown below.

-The drop-down list will display all the manual templates saved in your Integry account.
-From this list, you can select the one you created above for Sendinblue:
+The drop-down list will display all the manual Flows saved in your Integry account.
+From this list, you can select the one you created above for Sendinblue.

-This will add the manual template in your original template, which appears at the exact location you want the user to find it.
-This will render the Create a list option for the user on the integration setup screen that has been talked about above in the article.
+This will add the manual Flow to your original Flow, which appears at the exact location where you want the user to find it.
+This will render the Create a list option for the user on the integration setup screen discussed above in the article.